 - Offer snacks that are naturally sweet (low-fat yogurt, fruit, frozen bananas or grapes, apple slices with peanut butter).

 - Don't keep many sweets in the house.
-If they're not around, she won't be tempted by them (and neither will you).
+If they're not around, they won't be tempted by them (and neither will you).

 - Don't use sweets as a bribe or reward.
-Make them a small part of a balanced diet, rather than the big prize after your child has cleaned her plate.
+Make them a small part of a balanced diet, rather than the big prize after your child has cleaned their plate.

 Many kids snack so much all day that they're not hungry at mealtimes.
 Kids need to eat up to six times a day, including three meals and two or three snacks.
-So how do you keep him full and happy all day while making sure he saves room for a healthy dinner?
+So how do you keep them full and happy all day while making sure they save room for a healthy dinner?